detentiondatadashboard/detention_data_dashboard/doc/functional_design.md

 # Component Design

-- Name: User interface
+Name: User interface
 - What it does: allows users to request tables, charts, and files
 - Inputs: drop down options for output format and data selection
 - Outputs: files, tables, and charts

-- Name: Database
+Name: Database
 - What it does: it stores spreadsheets and shape files
 - Inputs: requests from users
 - Outputs: files, tables, and charts

+Name: Download
+- what it does: it produces a file
+- Inputs: type of file and data/charts to include
+- Outputs: file for download

 Dataframes/ Database: